TR-Systems/modernist/README.md

 **_sass/modernist.scss** is the style sheet and since it was developed and modified in the public domain, it is rather complex and difficult to follow.
 I made plenty of changes from the original (removing fluff and formatting I didn't like) but nothing major.
 Proceed with caution.
 ### Google Analytics
-There is a sample google analytics snippet in the _includes folder, but the statement to include it in the head section of the default html ***is commented out***.
+There is a sample snippet in the _includes folder, but the statement to include it in the head section of the default html ***is commented out***.
 Update the snippet and then remove the comment after you get your GA account set up.
 That's all there is to it.
 ### Table Layout
 I used the [CSS Reference](https://www.w3schools.com/cssref/index.php){:target="blank"} from W3Schools to learn how to be stylish.
 Very useful.
 And since my system doc uses tables, W3Schools showed me the way, and you will see how in the style sheet.
-It even uses the hover feature.
 For example, here is a list of the cars I owned from age 18 to 23.

 | Year | Make | Model | Color | Years Owned | Notes |
 | ---- | ---- | ----- | ----- | ----------- | ----- |